-- The Strategy Meeting should take place within 48 hours of the referral. - The Strategy Meeting should be chaired at a senior level. - A Strategy Meeting should always take place at the conclusion of an investigation in order to draw the process to a close.
-The outcome of the Strategy Meeting may be one or more of the following: - a) A formal Child Protection Investigation and Initial Assessment these may in turn lead to either an Initial Child Protection Conference, or no further action.
-A conference may be convened on other children who have contact with the alleged perpetrator, including his or her own children, in addition to the conference on the child or children identified in the allegation. - b) Criminal Investigation this may in turn lead to the police deciding to pass the case to the Principal Crown Counsel (Criminal) for prosecution, or to no further action. - c) Disciplinary Proceedings these may in turn lead to temporary or permanent suspension, a disciplinary hearing, or to no further action.
+- The Strategy Meeting should take place within 48 hours of the referral. - The Strategy Meeting should be chaired at a senior level. - The Strategy Meeting will consider the need for disciplinary proceedings, e.g. it may be necessary to ask the employer to suspend the person suspected of abuse.
+No disciplinary investigation by the employer should begin without the knowledge of the Department of Social Development.

+A Strategy Meeting should always take place at the conclusion of an investigation in order to draw the process to a close.
+The outcome of the Strategy Meeting may be one or more of the following:

+a) A formal Child Protection Investigation and Initial Assessment - these may in turn lead to either an Initial Child Protection Conference, or no further action.
+A conference may be convened on other children who have contact with the alleged perpetrator, including his or her own children, in addition to the conference on the child or children identified in the allegation.

+b) Criminal Investigation - this may in turn lead to the police deciding to pass the case to the Principal Crown Counsel (Criminal) for prosecution, or to no further action.

+c) Disciplinary Proceedings - these may in turn lead to temporary or permanent suspension, a disciplinary hearing, or to no further action.
 Child protection agencies should assist with any disciplinary process (e.g. by providing relevant evidence) to the extent that this may be done without breaching other duties.
 If the outcome of the Strategy Meeting is no further action, the reasons for this decision should be recorded.

-14. RECORD KEEPING AND MANAGEMENT
+13. RECORD KEEPING AND MANAGEMENT